 22. Joomla is the best CMS for creating social networks.

 Joomla’s strengths stand out particularly much if you want a social networking component on your website.
 It has a lot of built-in functionality for membership sites, forums, and other ways to enable user-generated content.
 There are also extensions to further increase its capabilities in this area.
 The most popular social networking extensions are JomSocial, Community Builder, and EasySocial.

 23. Contrary to popular belief, Joomla offers powerful blogging capabilities.

 (Source: Joomla Beginner)

-Blogging stats show that WordPress is the clear preference across the board for most would-be bloggers.
+Blogging stats show that WordPress is a clear preference across the board for most would-be bloggers.
 It is also widely believed that Joomla is not suited for blogging.
 Some of this poor reputation is justified, but the Joomla core has improved its blogging functionality substantially over the years.
 Plus, excellent extensions like K2, EasyBlog, ZOO, RSBlog, and CJBlog allows bloggers as much control and ease of use as they would find on WordPress.

 24. The most popular e-commerce-related Joomla extension is VirtueMart.